 Why?
 Isn’t that just spiteful with no real income bump?

 No, it actually has nothing to do with the money.
 The point is to set expectations – you are reinforcing the notion that the rent goes up every year, no exceptions.
 Don’t worry, none of your renters will go through the hassle of moving over $15/month.

 Maybe neighborhood demand is stable this year, so you’re only raising the rent to keep pace with inflation.
 Or maybe demand in the area has skyrocketed, and you need to boost the rent significantly to keep pace with the market.
-Regardless, you’re sending a message: grass is green, the sky is blue, and rent goes up every year.
+Regardless, you’re sending a message: grass is green, gravity falls downward, and rent goes up every year.

 Long before you ever need to raise the rent, you’ll be signing the initial lease agreement with the tenants and probably contacting them by phone a few times over the course of the first year.
 You’ll already know their children’s names from the rental application, and you’ve probably met their children at least once.

 A simple way to warm parents to you is to ask about their children by name.
 You don’t need to actually remember their names; just pull out the rental application before you call them and ask how Little Bobby is doing.
 If they moved from another school district, you can always ask how the kids are doing in the new school.

 If the tenants don’t have kids, you can always ask about their job, or a quirky hobby of theirs.